Skip to main content

 InputCommentsDefault

-MetadataSet of key-value pairs that you can attach to an object.
+MetadataSet of key-value pairs that can be attached to an object.
 This can be useful for storing additional information about the object in a structured format.
 Individual keys can be unset by posting an empty value to them.

 TimeoutThe maximum time a client will await a response (in milliseconds).